cloudfoundry-attic/cfdev/README.md

 ## Project Backlog

 Follow the CF Dev team's progress [here](https://github.com/cloudfoundry-incubator/cfdev/projects/1).
 This backlog contains a prioritized list of features and bugs the CF Dev team is working on.
-Check the project board for latest updates on features and when they will be released.
+Check the project board for the latest updates on features and when they will be released.

 ## Uninstall